 - Eat and drink in moderation.
 Be realistic with yourself.
 Know that you’re going to have a couple of big meals over the next several weeks, and that’s okay; you shouldn’t feel guilty.
 Give yourself permission to enjoy yourself as long as you don’t overindulge night after night.

-- Get out and spend time with people you enjoy.
-When people aren’t feeling well, they’ll tend to isolate themselves.
-But catching up with close friends who you truly enjoy being around can give your mood the boost it needs to feel refreshed.
-Push yourself to grab coffee with that friend you’ve been meaning to see, your mood will thank you for it.
+- Stay connected with loved ones.
+Catching up with close friends who you truly enjoy being around can give your mood the boost it needs to feel refreshed.

 - Perform an act of kindness.
 Giving your time to help someone else can lift your spirits.
-By volunteering at the local food pantry or homeless shelter, you’re not only doing good for other people, but for your mental health as well.
+You’re not only doing good for other people, but for your mental health as well.

 Mental health resources are available

 If you’re concerned about yourself or a loved one’s mental health, we’ve compiled a list of mental health resources that can offer support.
-If you’d like information on seeking treatment at Rogers, please call us at 800-767-4411 or request a free, confidential screening by filling out a form online.
+If you’d like information on seeking treatment at Rogers, please call us at 800-767-4411.
+You can also request a free, confidential screening by filling out a form online.